adrianvalencia1/WMDashboard/README.md

 - `pages/`: Contains layout and callback definitions for the Dash application.

 ## Dependencies
-The project relies on the following Python packages:

-- dash
-- pandas
-- plotly

-These dependencies are listed in the `requirements.txt` file.
+Dependencies are listed in the `requirements.txt` file.
 You can install them using the command:
 ```sh
 pip install -r requirements.txt
 ```